 The race is run over two miles and five furlongs with Ruby Walsh being the leading jockey with 4 wins to his name.
 2018 was a great year for the long term sponsor Ryanair as winner Balko Des Flos was also owned by Michael O’Leary the Ryanair chief.
 The first time he has won his own race.

-Only Jonjo O’Neill and Willie Mullins have trained the winning horse two years in a row, with O’Neill’s victories coming courtesy of Albertas Run, the only horse to win it twice.
-Other than Paul Nicholls with 3 wins, Nicky Henderson and David Pipe are the only other trainers with two wins to their name.
+Only Jonjo O’Neill and Willie Mullins have trained the winning horse two years in a row, with O’Neill’s victories coming courtesy of Albertas Run.
+Mullins has in fact won the race three years in a row between 2020-2022 with two of those being with Allaho.
+Allaho and Albertas run are the only horses to win the race more than once and both did it back-to-back.
+Other than Willie Mullins with 5 wins and Paul Nicholls with 3 wins, Nicky Henderson and David Pipe are the only other trainers with two wins to their name.

 CBO Rating | 8/10

 As mentioned at the start, the Stayers’ Hurdle is unquestionably the premier race of the day.
 The Ryanair Chase has plenty to recommend it, however, not least of which is the fact that winners often go on to be competitive in the Gold Cup at future festivals.
 The 2013 winner Cue Card, for example, was in line to challenge for the trophy in 2016 only to take a heavy hall three from home.
 He would have followed in the footsteps of the 2009 winner, Imperial Commander, who went on to win the Gold Cup the following year.